eZmaxinc/eZmax-SDK-go/docs/ModulegroupResponseCompound.md

 NewModulegroupResponseCompoundWithDefaults instantiates a new ModulegroupResponseCompound object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPkiModulegroupID

-`func (o *ModulegroupResponseCompound) GetPkiModulegroupID() int32`

-GetPkiModulegroupID returns the PkiModulegroupID field if non-nil, zero value otherwise.

-### GetPkiModulegroupIDOk

-`func (o *ModulegroupResponseCompound) GetPkiModulegroupIDOk() (*int32, bool)`

-GetPkiModulegroupIDOk returns a tuple with the PkiModulegroupID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPkiModulegroupID

-`func (o *ModulegroupResponseCompound) SetPkiModulegroupID(v int32)`

-SetPkiModulegroupID sets PkiModulegroupID field to given value.

-### GetSModulegroupNameX

-`func (o *ModulegroupResponseCompound) GetSModulegroupNameX() string`

-GetSModulegroupNameX returns the SModulegroupNameX field if non-nil, zero value otherwise.

-### GetSModulegroupNameXOk

-`func (o *ModulegroupResponseCompound) GetSModulegroupNameXOk() (*string, bool)`

-GetSModulegroupNameXOk returns a tuple with the SModulegroupNameX field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSModulegroupNameX

-`func (o *ModulegroupResponseCompound) SetSModulegroupNameX(v string)`

-SetSModulegroupNameX sets SModulegroupNameX field to given value.

 ### GetAObjModule